 During a lapse in coverage, if you cause an accident, injure someone or damage property, your car insurance company can deny your claim and you may have to cover costs out of pocket.
 In many states, driving without car insurance can cause revoking or suspension of your license, increase your insurance rates as a high-risk driver and result in legal costs, fines and jail time.

-You didn’t buy enough coverage or high enough limits
+You didn’t buy enough coverage or have high enough limits

 You’ve been in an accident and have current coverage.
 You have paid on your policy for years and assume your accident costs will be covered.
 What if your car insurance doesn’t pay enough after processing your claim?